gopikrishnangs44/pyMLR/README.md

-A detailed description woth example to use the package is available on the jupyter notebook
+A detailed description with example to use the package is available on the jupyter notebook

 "pyMLR_EXAMPLE.ipynb"

+INSTALLATION:

+Download the code directory

+1. cd pyMLR

+2. Python setup.py install